juanmrm/ngs/4-modules/notes.md

 A module is a file or a folder containing code files

-## What will this log on top level of a node file ?
+## What will this log on top level of a node file?

   console.log(arguments);